workshopper/javascripting/problems/introduction/problem.md

 `touch introduction.js`

-Add this text to the file:
+Open the file in your favorite editor, and add this text:

 ```js
 console.log('hello');
 ```

-Check to see if your program is correct by running this command:
+Save the file, then check to see if your program is correct by running this command:

 `javascripting verify introduction.js`